viant/bintly/README.md

 ## Introduction

-Typical streamlined binary serialization format store primitive types with their native size, and all collection type are pre seeded with the repeated data size.
+Typical streamlined binary serialization format store primitive types with their native size, and all collection type got pre seeded with the repeated data size.
 Imagine the follow struct:

 ```go
 type Employee struct {